 Then, I found the SayWhatClub, and through talking to many there I realized that often I don’t label myself.
 I simply tell people, “I need to see you speak, I lipread/speechread.” — those two terms are sometimes at war themselves!
 So much friction!! — because doing this tells people exactly what I need from them.
 It works!!

-I moved even farther along… I learned to become comfortable with calling myself “deaf”, because for all practical purposes, I am deaf.
-I have no usable hearing in my right ear and just a few low tones in my left ear, and I don’t wear hearing aids or cochlear implants.
-I used to feel like a fraud using the label for my very own, but thankfully I’ve moved past that and it’s probably my most used label when traveling.
+I moved even farther along and learned to become comfortable with calling myself “deaf”.
+For all practical purposes, I am.
+I have no usable hearing in my right ear and just a few low tones in my left ear.
+Hearing aids and cochlear implants don’t work for me.
+Thankfully, I’ve moved past that, and “deaf” is probably my most used label when traveling.

 I’ve gotten pretty comfortable at not labeling myself unless it’s absolutely necessary, but when I do feel I need a label I use whatever is appropriate and works.
 “Hard of Hearing” and “Hearing Impaired” often cause a look of confusion on a person’s face — you can actually see them trying to work out what those labels mean — so I rarely use them.